5 Staffing Agency Marketing Ideas that Add Value

 6. Refine or Retool Your Value Proposition

 Stop rambling!
 Refining the way that you deliver your value proposition could impact your conversion rate in a big way.
 Sales strategy expert Jill Konrath offers up two ways you can create sales messages that convert in Examples of What to Say When Prospecting.
-We also recently published an article with five buying signs real estate prospects give when they are ready to sign on the bottom line.

 7. Speaking of Customers, Reboot Your Retention Strategy